zacktayloruwo/occupations-qualtrics/README.md

   Please **cite our work** if you use this module in a paper or public research project.

 - 💻 **Code (JavaScript, R scripts, etc.)**: Licensed under the [MIT License](./LICENSE-MIT.txt), allowing for open-source reuse and modification.

-## Citation

-If you use this module in a published paper or presentation, please cite: